ragardner/tktrees/DOCUMENTATION.md

 ## USING THE API

-The app can be run using an API without triggering a user interface to get different outputs and file conversions.
+The app can be run using the command line without triggering a user interface to get different outputs and file conversions.

-The input file must be either .xlsx, .xls, .xlsm, .csv or .tsv.
+The input file must be either .xlsx, .xls, .xlsm, .csv, .tsv or .json.

 Please note that if any of the parameters include spaces then they may need to be surrounded by double quotes e.g. "my xlsx sheet name" depending on how you choose to start the API.

-It must be run with the following paramters with a space in-between each parameter, ignore the <> symbols:
+It must be run with the following arguments with a space in-between each:

 #### Required parameters: